Weekend lockdown in Chandigarh removed

 The UT adviser, Manoj Parida said that there would be no ban on the movement of people or goods on weekends.
 He however added that curfew in the city would continue to remain in effect from 10 pm to 5 am.

 The decision to impose a weekend lockdown was taken in view of the sharp rise in the number of COVID-19 cases.
-The city on Thursday reported two deaths due to coronavirus and also the highest single day spike of 188 cases.
+The city on Thursday reported two deaths due to coronavirus and also the highest single-day spike of 188 cases.